-Some of you may know that both Javier and I were down with HFMD over the past 2 weeks…We’re both alive and well now.
+Some of you may know that both JJ and I were down with HFMD over the past 2 weeks…We’re both alive and well now.
 Having gone through 10 days of pain, I think I can better empathise with any child going through HFMD.
 If it’s already so difficult to endure as an adult, what more a young child?

 I also know how I’ve taken for granted the little everyday things like enjoying a meal, and talking normally (not like a lisping snail).
 This thing we call health.
 We only miss it when we lose it, isn’t it?

 Here’s an account of my HFMD days…and some lessons that I learnt from it.

 - Feverish and worried.
 Oh no could this really be it?
 Fever persists through the day.
 I take panadol and rest.
 First signs of a sore throat.

 JJ’s HFMD is at day 04 (counting from the day that his fever started) and crankiness and pain is at its peak.
 He’s been rejecting milk, and only eating oats, drinking honey, diluted juice, and the fruit juice popsicles I made for him.